stlab/better-code/chapters/0200-algorithms/slides.md

 ```
 {:data-mark='|6|7|8|9|10|11|13|14||6-7|8-12|13-14||8-12'}

+%speaker
-> - Walkthrough.
+: - Walkthrough.
 On loop, “let's see if we can figure this out”
-> - In summary, 3 parts:
+  - In summary, 3 parts:
->   - input validation
+    - input validation
->   - search
+    - search
->   - output
+    - output

->
-> - One of these parts requires some thinking.
+  - One of these parts requires some thinking.

 ## Naming the raw loop